gokulcodes/gamuts/README.md

 ## gamuts

-A simple tool that lets you sketch diagrams quickly with a hand-drawn feel and then transforms them into polished, professional-looking images perfect.
+A simple tool that lets you sketch diagrams quickly with a hand-drawn feel and then transforms them into polished, professional-looking images perfect

 ### Requirements: